Google DeepMind: History

+Major venture capital firms Horizons Ventures and Founders Fund invested in the company, as well as entrepreneurs Scott Banister, Peter Thiel, and Elon Musk.
+Jaan Tallinn was an early investor and an adviser to the company.
+DeepMind needed a well-funded backer to pay its employees, provide compute resources and further expand.
+It was courted by Facebook, Musk, Google and some others.

+On 26 January 2014, Google confirmed its acquisition of DeepMind for a price reportedly ranging between $400 million and $650 million.
+The company was afterwards renamed Google DeepMind and kept that name for about two years.
+In 2014, DeepMind received the "Company of the Year" award from Cambridge Computer Laboratory.

+Looking for opportunities to benefit society, DeepMind started a pilot program with the NHS to modernize its information systems which were often still using plain paper and fax machines.
 In September 2015, DeepMind and the Royal Free NHS Trust signed their initial information sharing agreement to co-develop a clinical task management app, Streams.

 After Google's acquisition the company established an artificial intelligence ethics board.
-The ethics board for AI research remains a mystery, with both Google and DeepMind declining to reveal who sits on the board.
-DeepMind has opened a new unit called DeepMind Ethics and Society and focused on the ethical and societal questions raised by artificial intelligence featuring prominent philosopher Nick Bostrom as advisor.
+The ethics board for AI research was a mystery, with both Google and DeepMind declining to reveal who sat on the board.
+DeepMind opened a new unit called DeepMind Ethics and Society and focused on the ethical and societal questions raised by artificial intelligence featuring prominent philosopher Nick Bostrom as advisor.
 In October 2017, DeepMind launched a new research team to investigate AI ethics.

-In December 2019, co-founder Suleyman announced he would be leaving DeepMind to join Google, working in a policy role.
-In March 2024, Microsoft appointed him as the EVP and CEO of its newly created consumer AI unit, Microsoft AI.
+In December 2019, co-founder Suleyman announced he would be leaving DeepMind to join the parent company Google, working in a policy role.

-In April 2023, DeepMind merged with Google AI's Google Brain division to form Google DeepMind, as part of the company's continued efforts to accelerate work on AI in response to OpenAI's ChatGPT.
+In April 2023, DeepMind merged with Google AI's Google Brain division to form Google DeepMind, as part of the company's continued efforts to accelerate work on AI in response to OpenAI's release of ChatGPT to the general public.
 This marked the end of a years-long struggle from DeepMind executives to secure greater autonomy from Google.
+In the summer of 2026, DeepMind moved into Google's Platform 37 building in King's Cross Central.